 Additional References: Americans with Disabilities Act Amendments Act ("ADAAA") CFR 28: 35.107

-1.1 Students with disabilities are responsible for contacting Disability Support Services if reasonable accommodations are not implemented in an effective or timely manner.
-Disability Support Services works with faculty, staff, and students with disabilities to resolve disagreements regarding recommended accommodations.
+1.1 Students with disabilities are responsible for contacting Accessibility Resource Center if reasonable accommodations are not implemented in an effective or timely manner.
+Accessibility Resource Center works with faculty, staff, and students with disabilities to resolve disagreements regarding recommended accommodations.
 The Complaint, Grievance Hearing, and Appeals Process, as outlined below, will facilitate an internal informal and formal basis for filing a complaint, conducting a grievance hearing, and finally, appealing a denial of accommodations and for grieving instances of inappropriate discrimination in violation of the Americans with Disabilities Act Amendments Act ("ADAAA") or Section 504 of the Rehabilitation Act of 1973 ("Section 504").

-1.2 Any student with a disability who believes he or she has been discriminated against on the basis of that disability may use this process to file a grievance with the ADAAA Grievance Officer who is the Director of Disability Support Services, DF Lowry, Room 107, at the University of North Carolina at Pembroke, or if the grievance is against Disability Support Services with the Assistant Vice-Chancellor of Student Academic Services and Retention in DF Lowry, Room 308, who will serve as the ADAAA grievance officer, or with the Office of Civil Rights.
+1.2 Any student with a disability who believes he or she has been discriminated against on the basis of that disability may use this process to file a grievance with the ADAAA Grievance Officer who is the Director of Accessibility Resource Center, D.F.
+Lowry, Room 107, at the University of North Carolina at Pembroke, or if the grievance is against Accessibility Resource Center with the Assistant Vice-Chancellor of Student Academic Services and Retention in D.F.
+Lowry, Room 308, who will serve as the ADAAA grievance officer, or with the Office of Civil Rights.

 1.3 A student may pursue a grievance if he or she believes that a university employee (including faculty, staff, and agents--hereafter, referred to as “employee”) has discriminated against the student because of his/her disability or has improperly denied the student a reasonable accommodation.
 Upon request from any student, the Director of Disability Support Services, as the ADAAA grievance officer, will provide guidance about the appropriate process for redress of a particular complaint.